Jaiimmortal/ResQ/README.md

 Analysis and cleaning of the June-2017 month's sale of [ResQ](http://resqtechnologies.in/) products data set used for notifying clients for renewal of their product after a year of purchase,  automated using Python.

-***Data set hasn't been uploaded, becuase of security and privacy concerns***, but can view the dataset partially in the [IPython Notebook.](https://github.com/Jaiimmortal/resq/blob/master/resq.ipynb)
+***Data set hasn't been uploaded, becuase of security and privacy concerns***, but can view the data set partially in the [IPython Notebook.](https://github.com/Jaiimmortal/resq/blob/master/resq.ipynb)

 ### Goals